i-look-like-tintin/TCExplorer/README.md

 See known issues with this experimental implementation.
 - v0.11.0 Modularised JS for extendability, added support for mobile devices.
 - v0.12.0 Added cool shark favicon.
 Arguably not deserving of a full number bump, but it *is* a really cool shark.
+- v0.13.0 Added support for the long-awaited 'HPB_NAT' scenario.
+This is historical data with natural warming still included.
+Also re-styled control group to allow for extra buttons to be added without display nastiness.

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.